noahlaux/tagimator/readme.md

 $( function(){
 	// Run transitions
 	$('body').tagimator('show', {
 		speed: 500, // Default is 1000
-			fx: 'slide' // default is fade
+		fx: 'slide', // default is fade
-		},
+		// This callback is fired when all transistions have finished
-		function() {
+		onFinish: function() {
-			// This callback is fired when all transistions have finished alert('All transitions done');
+			alert('All transitions done');
 		}
 	);